hei411/hei411.github.io/docs/projects/salvia.markdown

 ## Results
 Experiment results show that Salvia's performance matches the expected complexities.
 Future work includes improving the secret sharing functions' efficiency, and enabling users to customize the weights factor and aggregation computation.
-A  [writeup]({% link  projects/salvia_paper.pdf %}) of the project has been submitted  to the [DistributedML Workshop](https://distributedml.org/) for peer review.
+A  [writeup]({% link  projects/salvia_paper.pdf %}) of the project has been accepted to appear in the [2nd International Workshop on Distributed Machine Learning](https://distributedml.org/).